luisllamasbinaburo/Arduino-ReactiveArduino/README.md

 ReactiveArduino implements observable-observer pattern on a processor like Arduino.
 The purpose is to provide declarative programming approach, within the capacity constraints of a low-power MCU.

-ReactiveArduino is heavly based on [ReactiveX](http://reactivex.io/) and [ReactiveUI](https://reactiveui.net/), adapted to the needs and limitations in a MCU.
+ReactiveArduino is heavily based on [ReactiveX](http://reactivex.io/) and [ReactiveUI](https://reactiveui.net/), adapted to the needs and limitations in a MCU.

 ## Instructions for use
 The general use of ReactiveArduino consists of: